 Final HHS Rule Fails to Protect Constitutional Rights of Millions of Americans Rule does not fix basic conscience problems, leaving people of faith in the cold

 Melinda Skea 202-349-7224 firstname.lastname@example.org

-WASHINGTON, DC – In response to today’s final regulation on the Health and Human Services Mandate, Eric Rassbach, Deputy General Counsel for the Becket Fund for Religious Liberty provided the following statement:
+WASHINGTON, DC – In response to today’s final regulation on the Health and Human Services Mandate, Eric Rassbach, Deputy General Counsel for Becket provided the following statement:

 “Unfortunately the final rule announced today is the same old, same old.
-As we said when the proposed rule was issued, this doesn’t solve the religious conscience problem because it still makes our non-profit clients the gatekeepers to abortion and provides no protection to religious businesses” says Eric Rassbach, Deputy General Counsel for the Becket Fund for Religious Liberty.
+As we said when the proposed rule was issued, this doesn’t solve the religious conscience problem because it still makes our non-profit clients the gatekeepers to abortion and provides no protection to religious businesses” says Eric Rassbach, Deputy General Counsel for Becket.
 “The easy way to resolve this would have been to exempt sincere religious employers completely, as the Constitution requires.
 Instead this issue will have to be decided in court.”

 The final rule fails to fix the HHS employer mandate’s fundamental problems: